If you love chickens and you love Christmas, you will adore this beautiful book.

 All of which make it an ideal gift for any chicken lover, at any time.
 Particularly at Christmas.

-There are a total of 213 reviews on Amazon, of which almost all are five stars.
-Comments are glowing, particularly from parents, grandparents and aunties who have all enjoyed reading it to their littlies.
+There are over two hundred reviews on Amazon, of which almost all are five stars.
+Comments are glowing, particularly from parents, grandparents, aunties and uncles who have all enjoyed reading it to their littlies.

 The illustrations come in for glowing reviews, as does the author's research into the different chicken breeds and their characteristics.